kleros/kleros-docs/developer/arbitration-by-example/twopartyarbitrable.sol.md

         require(status < Status.DisputeCreated, "Dispute has already been created."); // Make sure a dispute has not been created yet.

         lastInteraction = now;
         // The partyA still has to pay.
-This can also happens if he has paid, but arbitrationCost has increased. if (partyAFee < arbitrationCost) {
+This can also happen if he has paid, but arbitrationCost has increased. if (partyAFee < arbitrationCost) {
             status = Status.WaitingPartyA;
             emit HasToPayFee(Party.PartyA);